PTB-SR/ocdb/docs/addingdata.rst

 That means, in short: If you add a new dataset to the ocdb package, you will add the data file to the ``ocdb/db/data`` directory, while the metadata file goes into one of the subdirectories of the ``ocdb/db/metadata/`` directory, depending on whether it is an element or not.

+Furthermore, in the ``db`` directory resides a BibTeX file ``literature.bib`` containing the BibTeX records for all citable references.

 Metadata
 ========